Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

 1. Create a directory for the client data on the host.
 If not using `-u root` to exec into the container, the directory must be either owned by 1005:1005 or have permissions 777.

     ```bash
-    mkdir client-data
+    mkdir woolyai-client-data
-    chown 1005:1005 client-data # or chmod 777 if you cannot use 1005
+    chown 1005:1005 woolyai-client-data # or chmod 777 if you cannot use 1005
     ```

 2. Create the client config to mount into the container, or, edit the existing default config file at `~/.config/wooly/config`.